How to get a Second Passport and Second Citizenship

 How to Get a Second Passport #2 – Naturalization

 This is where you spend time on the ground, build up residence in another country, and eventually apply for citizenship as the “payoff”.
-The same way you’ve seen immigrants attending ceremonies to become naturalized as United States citizens, you can become a naturalized citizen in another country if you’re willing to be patient.
+The same way you’ve seen immigrants attending ceremonies to become naturalized as American/British/Canadian/etc. citizens, you can become a naturalized citizen in another country if you’re willing to be patient.

+A number of countries don’t allow dual citizenship and will require you to relinquish your current citizenship.
 While I talk extensively about why some US citizens may want to expatriate, giving up one citizenship for the next doesn’t exactly meet the standards of a “second citizenship”.

 Fastest countries to become a naturalized citizen

 There are some countries that, no matter how long you live there, won’t make you a citizen.
 Other countries require you to obtain temporary residence privileges, before becoming a permanent resident, before applying for citizenship.